 I understand the importance of setting a good example in our daily living.
 That means I'm willing to build-up the candidates and positions that are important to me, without constantly tearing down those that I oppose.
 We are all children of God, and deserve to be treated with the intrinsic respect that comes with that gift.

 I do, however, have a sense of humor, and find people and candidates who take themselves too seriously may not always laugh at the same things I do.
 Having worked in a bi-partisan fashion with my Democratic counterparts in Greenwich and throughout the State of CT, I'm quite capable of working side-by-side to get the job done.
-I was elected numerous times to the Board of Directors of the bi-partisan Registrars of Voters Association of CT, as served as Fairfield County Chair for 8 years.
+I was elected numerous times to the Board of Directors of the bi-partisan Registrars of Voters Association of CT, and served as Fairfield County Chair for 5 terms.

 Along with one of my former Democratic colleagues we produced this video on professionalism in the workplace which has been used as a new registrar training tool.